-Overall, the measure likely would reduce state and local revenues in the long term, with the largest effect on property taxes.
+Overall, the measure likely would reduce state and local revenues over time.
+The largest effect would be on property taxes.
 The amount of revenue loss would depend on many factors, most importantly how communities respond to this measure.
-If, for example, communities that already have rent control expand their rules to include newer homes and single-family homes, revenue losses could be in the tens of millions of dollars per year.
+For example, if communities that already have rent control expand their rules to include newer homes and single-family homes, revenue losses could be in the high tens of millions of dollars per year.
 If many communities create new rent control rules, revenue losses could be larger.
 If few communities make changes, revenue losses would be minor.

 Increased Local Government Costs.
-If cities or counties create new rent control laws or expand existing ones, local rent boards would face increased administrative and regulatory costs.
+If cities or counties create new rent control laws or expand existing ones, local rent boards would have increased costs.
 Depending on local government choices, these costs could range from very little to tens of millions of dollars per year.
 These costs likely would be paid by fees on owners of rental housing.